abregado/roleplay-book-gen/_chapters/01_actor_metrics.md

 Every creature has an **armor class** rating from 0 to 30.

 Some creatures have one or more **senses**.
-If no senses are listed then it is assumed the creature has normal vision.
+If no senses are listed then it is assumed the creature has normal vision and hearing.

 Some creatures have a list of **damage resistances**, **vulnerabilities** and **immunities**.